 You will receive a letter acknowledging receipt of your application shortly after submission.
 This letter is sent after a preliminary check of the application is completed, and as such, may include a request for additional information or details.
-Further information may also be requested by the Planning Officer as part of a more detailed assessment process.
+Further information may also be requested by the assessing Urban Planner as part of a more detailed assessment process.

 Whilst most applications are able to be determined by City Officers under delegated authority, applicants are advised that some applications may need to be referred to Council for determination.
 You will be notified by the Urban Planner after a full assessment has been completed if your proposal requires determination by Council.

 The majority of residential developments are required to comply with the Residential Design Codes (R-Codes).
 However, in certain parts of the City, such as areas subject to Structure Plans or the City Centre, other development standards may apply.

 In addition to a building permit, planning approval may also be required for a single house where: